 Check if CarPlay is allowed while locked

-On your iOS 16 device: head over to Settings > General > CarPlay > Your Car > and turn on “Allow CarPlay While Locked”.
+On your iPhone: head over to Settings > General > CarPlay > Your Car > and turn on “Allow CarPlay While Locked”.

 Moreover, ensure that CarPlay is not restricted.
-On your iOS 16 device: head over to Settings > Screen Time > Content & Privacy Restrictions > Allowed Apps and make sure that CarPlay is enabled.
+On your iPhone: head over to Settings > Screen Time > Content & Privacy Restrictions > Allowed Apps and make sure that CarPlay is enabled.

 Check if your iPhone and your car’s infotainment system are turned on